BBQ Veggie Joes

 Smoked Tomato Po'boy Sandwiches

 Reimagine this traditional seafood sandwich with smoked tomatoes.
 Why?
 Because smoked tomatoes are amazing.
-Add some fresh-off-the-grill sliced onion, arugula, radishes, and a Southern-style remoulade, and you'll forget entirely that this sandwich is supposed to be made with meat.
+Add some fresh-off-the-grill sliced onion, arugula, radishes, and a Southern-style remoulade, and you'll forget that this sandwich is supposed to be made with meat.

 Greek Spinach Veggie Burgers